Curriculum, Enrollment, and Graduation

 Graduation with honors or highest honors applies only to undergraduate degrees.

 To receive honors, a student must earn a cumulative grade-point average between 3.25 and 3.69.
-To receive highest honors, a student must earn a minimum cumulative grade point average of 3.70.
+To receive highest honors, a student must achieve a minimum cumulative grade point average of 3.70.
 Cumulative grade point averages are computed at the end of the semester of graduation.

 All MSU credits attempted and grades received will be used in computing graduation with honors or highest honors.

-For second degree or subsequent baccalaureate candidates, the grade point average of the first or subsequent degrees will be included in the determination of honors or highest honors.
+For second-degree or subsequent baccalaureate candidates, the grade point average of the first or subsequent degrees will be included in the determination of honors or highest honors.

 Diplomas

 Diplomas are dated the last day of the semester in which the requirements for the degree are completed.
-Diplomas are mailed to graduates the semester following degree completion after final degree verification is complete.
+Diplomas are mailed to graduates the semester following degree completion, after final degree verification is complete.

 Appeals of Graduation Requirements